HITECHCRIME/HC_SG51_Colorized_World/README.md

 all i want is you
-beautiful dark world let us live in cold until our souls are through i swear on both our lives upping gear will bring the light close bring the light to us
+beautiful dark world let us live in cold until our souls are through i swear on both our lives upping gear will bring the light close bring the light (to us)

+<the singing part>yee eeee uuuu-uuuuuuu

 decent neutral
 anything ?